stormchaserroleplaying/stormchaserRPG/Talents/Bard/Charm/index.md

 #### **Cost:** 5 Character Points<br>**Actions:** 1
 *It pains your opponents to fight you and your allies.*

 You exude an aura that commands adoration from those around you.
-For 1 minute or until you are incapacitated, any creature hostile to you that ends their turn within 30ft of you must make a Wisdom defence check vs your passive [Performance](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Performance/) skill or take 1d4 psychic damage.
-This damage increases to 1d6 at 5th level, 1d8 at 9th level, 1d10 at 13th level and 1d12 at 17th level.
-You can use this feature a number of times equal to your Charisma modifier.
-You regain all uses of this feature when you finish a long rest.
+For 1 minute or until you are incapacitated, any creature hostile to you that ends their turn within 30ft of you must succeed at a Wisdom defence check vs your passive [Performance](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Performance/) skill or take psychic damage equal to your martial feat die.

+You can use this talent a number of times equal to your Charisma modifier and you regain all expended uses when you finish a long rest.

 ### Aura of Good Will